sustainable-computing-io/kepler-doc/docs/installation/community-operator.md

 ![](../fig/ocp_installation/operator_installation_ocp_6_0.6.z.png)

-### Access the Garafana Console Route
+### Access the Grafana Console Route
-The dashboard can also be accessed through the OCP UI, Go to Networking > Routes.
+The dashboard can also be accessed through the OCP UI, Go to Networking ❯ Routes.
 ![](../fig/ocp_installation/operator_installation_ocp_7_0.6.z.png)